charlieschwabacher/peergroup/README.md

 * `PeerGroup`

-  * `constructor({url, configuration})` - opens a connection to a group server, providing the url to the server and optionally an [RTCConfiguration](http://www.w3.org/TR/webrtc/#idl-def-RTCPeerConnection) object to be passed to RTCPeerConnections.
+  * `constructor({url, configuration})` - opens a connection to a group server, accepting the url to the server and optionally an [RTCConfiguration](http://www.w3.org/TR/webrtc/#idl-def-RTCPeerConnection) object to be passed to RTCPeerConnections.